Geonovum/KP-APIs/API-strategie-extensies/ext-security.md

 Modern web browsers use Cross-Origin Resource Sharing (CORS) to minimize the risk associated with cross-site HTTP-requests.
 By default browsers only allow 'same origin' access to resources.
 This means that responses on requests to another `[scheme]://[hostname]:[port]` than the `Origin` request header of the initial request will not be processed by the browser.
 To enable cross-site requests API's can return a `Access-Control-Allow-Origin` response header.
 It is RECOMMENDED to use a whitelist to determine the validity of different cross-site request.
 To do this check the `Origin` header of the incoming request and check if the domain in this header is on the whitelist.
 If this is the case, set the incoming `Origin` header in the `Access-Control-Allow-Origin` response header.

 Using a wildcard `*` in the `Access-Control-Allow-Origin` response header is NOT RECOMMENDED, because it disables CORS-security measures.
 Only for an open API which has to be accessed by numerous other websites this is appropriate.

+#### Browser-based applications
+A specific subclass of clients are browser-based applications, that require the presence of particular security controls to facilitate secure implementation.
+Clients in this class are also known as _user-agent-based_ or _single-page-applications_ (SPA).
+As with the (draft) [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-07), browser-based application can be split into three architectural patterns:
+- JavaScript applications with a Backend; with this class of applications, the Backend is the confidential client and should intermediate any interaction, with tokens never ending up in the browser.
+Effectively, these are not different from regular web-application for this security facet, even though they leverage JavaScript for implementation.
+- JavaScript applications that share a domain with the API (resource server); these can leverage cookies marked as HTTP-Only, Secure and SameSite.
+- JavaScript applications without a Backend; these clients are considered public clients, are potentially more suspect to several types of attacks, including Cross-Site Scripting (XSS), Cross Site Request Forgery (CSRF) and OAuth token theft.
+In order to support these clients, the Cross-Origin Resource Sharing (CORS) policy mentioned above is critical and MUST be supported.

+All browser-based application SHOULD follow the best practices specified in [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-07).

 #### Restrict HTTP methods
 Apply a whitelist of permitted HTTP Methods e.g. `GET`, `POST`, `PUT`.
 Reject all requests not matching the whitelist with HTTP response code `405 Method not allowed`.